munificent/game-programming-patterns/book/update-method.markdown

 ### Objects all simulate each frame but are not truly concurrent

 In this pattern, the game loops over a collection of objects and updates each one.
-Within an object's `update()` call, we can see the rest of the game world, including other objects that are being updated.
+Inside the `update()` call, most objects are able to reach out and touch the rest of the game world, including other objects that are being updated.
 This means that the *order* that the objects are updated is significant.

 If A comes before B in the list of objects, then when A updates, it will see B's previous state.
 But when B updates, it will <span name="double-buffer">see</span> A's *new* state, since it's already updated this frame.
 Even though from the player's perspective everything is moving at the "same" time, the core of the game is still turn-based.
 It's just that a complete turn is only one frame long.